zyjzyj1230808-beep/fulizben/src/content/news/2025-11-09-gbpusd-hovers-around-13150-as-us-shutdown-dampens-/en.md

 ---

-#### About FX Killer Trader Incubation Program
+#### About Buoyancy Capital Trader Incubation Program

 Want to become a professional trader?
-FX Killer offers a **completely free** professional trader training program.
+Buoyancy Capital offers a **completely free** professional trader training program.
 We provide systematic courses, practical training, and professional mentorship to help you grow from beginner to full-time trader.

 👉 [Join Free Training Program](/splan/join-us) | [Trading Psychology Assessment](/splan/psychology-test)

 ---

-**Data Source**: FX Killer Analysis Team
-**Updated**: 2025-11-09 05:39
+**Data Source**: Buoyancy Capital Analysis Team **Updated**: 2025-11-09 05:39

 **Disclaimer**: This article is for reference only and does not constitute investment advice.
 Forex trading involves risks; please make decisions carefully.